PEMDAS (or “Please Excuse My Dear Aunt Sally”) is an often-used method to remember the “order of operations”.

 It’s about Brackets, Absolute Value, just about anything that’s grouping numbers together.

-Before we simplify an expression, knowing what operations need to be performed first is important if there’s more than one operation present in this expression
+Before we simplify an expression, knowing what operations need to be performed first is important if there’s more than one operation present in the expression

 After Parenthesis comes Exponents followed by their inverses that also need to be done next.
 Following then are Multiplication and Division.
 This is actually a bit special since with multiplication and division, you these don’t need to be done one before the other, you just work from left to right with these.
 So in this expression, when you look from left to right, you do your multiplication before your division.